 Here we focus on the task of predicting mapping qualities for aligned reads in light of category-3 errors.
 Category-2 errors are not considered, since no mapping quality prediction is needed in those cases.
 Although category-1 errors affect mapping quality prediction, we assume they are rare enough to be ignored.
-In principle, category-1 errors could be included in our model, e.g. by assuming a global prevalence of category-1 error and scaling predictions accordingly, or by including contamination in the tandem simulation.
+In principle, category-1 errors could be included in our model, e.g. by assuming a global prevalence of category-1 error and scaling predictions accordingly, or by including contamination in the simulation.

 Mapping quality.

 While searching for alignments, aligners uncover information that can be used to predict whether a given alignment is correct.
 For instance, if the aligner discovers that a read aligns equally well to several copies of a repeat, its confidence that the selected alignment is correct will be low.
 If the aligner discovers that a read aligns perfectly to one locus and very poorly to a few others, confidence will be higher.
 Confidence is measured as the probability p that the reported alignment is correct.
 Let the mapping quality $q = -10 \cdot \log{10}(1-p)$.
 Higher values for p (or q) indicate higher confidence.
-The widely used SAM/BAM format3 requires that q, rounded to the nearest integer, be reported in the MAPQ field of each alignment.
+The SAM/BAM format [3] requires that q, rounded to the nearest integer, be reported in the MAPQ field of each alignment.
 We therefore seek a method that predicts q (or equivalently, p) accurately across a range of alignment scenarios.

 Mapping quality measures something distinct from alignment score.
 High alignment score indicates high sequence similarity (few mismatches and gaps) between read and reference.
 It does not imply high mapping quality.
 For instance, consider a read that aligns with no gaps or mismatches to two distinct loci in the reference.
 Alignment score is high because there are no gaps or mismatches, but there is only a 50% chance of choosing the correct alignment ($q \le 3$).
-Other measures that do not take genomic repeats into account, such as E-values11, are also poor proxies for mapping quality.
+Other measures that do not take genomic repeats into account, such as E-values [11], are also poor proxies for mapping quality.

 Related work.

-The MAQ study2 describes sources of alignment error and presents a model for predicting q.
-Model inputs include quality-weighted alignment scores for best and second-best alignments, and the total number of alignments found that have the same score as the second-best alignment.
-Successors to MAQ, such as BWA12, BWA-SW13 and BWA-MEM5 use more complex functions to predict q, including for paired-end alignments.
-In BWA-MEM q is a function not just of the best and second-best alignment scores, but also information about whether and how seeds - substrings of the read - match the genome.
-Qtip uses similar data to train its model, but, because predictions are made in a separate tool running alongside, the aligner aligner author is freed from writing this function, which can be difficult.
-Qtip's approach also works for both local and end-to-end alignments, whereas BWA-SW and BWA-MEM are strictly local aligners.
+The MAQ study [2] describes sources of alignment error and presents a model for predicting q given alignment scores for the best and second-best alignments, and the number of alignments tied for second-best.
+Successors to MAQ, such as BWA [12], BWA-SW [13] and BWA-MEM [5] use more complex prediction functions.
+For example, BWA-MEM uses information about whether and how seeds - substrings of the read - match the genome.
+Qtip uses similar data to train its model.
+Qtip takes a general approach, learning the prediction model from data, and can adapt to a variety of aligners and alignment settings.

-ARDEN14 uses a mutated "decoy" version of the reference genome to estimate the aggregate prevalence of category-3 errors.
-However, ARDEN does not attempt to predict q for individual alignments, and so cannot be used in the scenarios we describe.
-LoQuM15 uses a set of simulated training alignments and a logistic regression model to predict new qs for an already-aligned dataset.
-Unlike Qtip, though, LoQuM does not predict q from scratch; rather, it "recalibrates" q using the aligner-reported mapping quality as an input, along with other inputs derived from the alignment.
+ARDEN [14] uses a mutated "decoy" genome to estimate aggregate prevalence of category-3 errors.
+However, it is only concerned with aggregate summaries and does not predict q for individual alignments.
+LoQuM [15] uses simulated training alignments and a logistic regression model to predict new qs for an already-aligned dataset.
+Unlike Qtip, LoQuM does not predict q from scratch; rather, it "recalibrates" q using the aligner-reported mapping quality as an input, along with other inputs derived from the alignment.

-MOSAIK 16 is a read aligner that uses a neural network model to predict q.
-The user must train the model ahead of time, by supplying it with simulated reads annotated with their true point of origin.
-Features used in the model include the alignment scores of the best and second-best alignments, read sequence entropy, and the number of potential mapping locations.
-Training involves generating a simulated dataset, but this is not done automatically.
-To produce training data, the user must set up a simulation experiment that must presumably mimic the real data in important ways.
-Tandem simulation works similarly to MOSAIK's approach, building a model from simulated reads, but without requiring the user to conduct the training.
+The MOSAIK [16] aligner uses a neural network to predict q.
+The user trains the model ahead of time, supplying simulated reads annotated with their true point of origin.
+Model features include alignment scores of the best and second-best alignments, read sequence entropy, and the number of potential mapping locations.
+Tandem simulation works similarly to MOSAIK's approach, building a model from simulated reads, but without requiring the user to collect training data.